teamclouday/Record/README.md

 A cross-platform screen capture application that is able to record a user-defined area on screen.
 Depending on the output format, audio (& mic) capture is also supported.
 On Linux there is an awesome screen capture application ([Peek](https://github.com/phw/peek)) ~~but on Windows I cannot find anything.
 That's why this project is created.~~

-OK, I learned the existence of [OBS Studio](https://github.com/obsproject/obs-studio), and have switched to using that.
-Will archive this repo for future reference only.
+OK, I learned the existence of [OBS Studio](https://github.com/obsproject/obs-studio), and have switched to using that.\
+Feel free to use this app as GIF capture only, and I'll add audio capture support to Windows in the future.

 ------